tensorlakeai/indexify/docs/docs/getting_started.md

 !!! note "Outcome"
     We now have an index, with texts from wikipedia chunked and embedded by MiniLML6.

-### Building RAG Applications on Vector Indexes
+##### RAG for Question Answering

-You can build a RAG Application on the extracted embeddings easily by retreiving data from the indexes and adding them into the context of an LLM request.
+We can use RAG to build the chatbot.
+We will retreive data from the indexes, based on the question, and add them into the context of an LLM request to generate an answer.
 You can use any LLMs - OpenAI, Cohere, Anthropic or local models using LLama.cpp, Ollama or Hugginface.

 Get the name of the Indexes created by the extraction graph -
 ```python